Asynchronous I/O

 Alternatively, it is possible to start the communication and then perform processing that does not require that the I/O be completed.
 This approach is called asynchronous input/output.
-Any task that depends on the I/O having completed (this includes both using the input values and critical operations that claim to assure that a write operation has been completed) still needs to wait for the I/O operation to complete, and thus is still blocked, but other processing that does not have a dependency on the I/O operation can continue.
+Any task that depends on the I/O having completed (this includes both using the read values and critical operations that claim to assure that a write operation has been completed) still needs to wait for the I/O operation to complete, and thus is still blocked, but other processing that does not have a dependency on the I/O operation can continue.

 Many operating system functions exist to implement asynchronous I/O at many levels.
 In fact, one of the main functions of all but the most rudimentary of operating systems is to perform at least some form of basic asynchronous I/O, though this may not be particularly apparent to the user or the programmer.
 In the simplest software solution, the hardware device status is polled at intervals to detect whether the device is ready for its next operation.
 (For example, the CP/M operating system was built this way.
 Its system call semantics did not require any more elaborate I/O structure than this, though most implementations were more complex, and thereby more efficient.)
 Direct memory access (DMA) can greatly increase the efficiency of a polling-based system, and hardware interrupts can eliminate the need for polling entirely.
 Multitasking operating systems can exploit the functionality provided by hardware interrupts, whilst hiding the complexity of interrupt handling from the user.
 Spooling was one of the first forms of multitasking designed to exploit asynchronous I/O. Finally, multithreading and explicit asynchronous I/O APIs within user processes can exploit asynchronous I/O further, at the cost of extra software complexity.

-Asynchronous I/O is used to improve energy efficiency, and in some cases, throughput.
+Asynchronous I/O is used to improve energy efficiency, and in some cases throughput.
 However, it can have negative effects on latency and throughput in some cases.